Logo L&E Global

 Employees and workers are entitled to 5.6 weeks’ paid annual leave (pro-rated for part-timers).
 This holiday entitlement can include public holidays, of which there are currently eight in England and Wales.

-Maternity / Paternity / Adoption Leave
+Maternity, Paternity and Adoption Leave

-All employees continuously employed for 26 weeks have the right to request flexible working, i.e. to change the hours/times they work or their work location, irrespective of their caring responsibilities.
+All employees have the right to request flexible working, i.e. to request a change to the hours/times they work or their work location, irrespective of their caring responsibilities.
 Although compensation for non-compliance, or for a decision based on incorrect facts, is capped at eight weeks’ pay, victimisation, sex discrimination and unfair dismissal claims may also be brought following an employer’s refusal to grant the employee’s request.

 Sickness Leave